Underdog promo code CBSSPORTS2: New play $5, get $100 offer for World Series, Ravens-Dolphins, more

 QB Tua Tagovailoa, Miami Dolphins, 1.5 passing touchdowns - Lower (0.85x)

-When the Dolphins are underdogs, Tagovailoa has gone under 1.5 touchdown passes in six of the last 10 games.
+Tagovailoa has gone under 1.5 touchdown passes in six of the last 10 games when the Dolphins are underdogs.
 He has also thrown one or less touchdowns in two of the last three games.
 In a 31-6 loss at Cleveland on Oct.
 19, he threw three interceptions, while failing to find the end zone.
 Pick it at Underdog:

 WR Zay Flowers, Baltimore Ravens, 4.5 receptions - Lower (1.07x)

-Flowers is facing the 11th-best passing defense in the NFL.
+Flowers is facing a tough Miami defense, the 11th-best passing defense in the NFL.
 With dual-threat Lamar Jackson expected to return, Flowers' chances in the passing game may be limited as well.
 The SportsLine model projects Flowers to have 4.4 receptions.
 Click here to sign up for Underdog Fantasy:

 RB Derrick Henry, Baltimore Ravens, 18.5 rushing attempts - Lower (0.89x)